Papers

 Every paper in the A=1 Discrete Causal Lattice series.
 Each entry points to the canonical Zenodo deposit (where applicable), the working repository, and the current version.

 New to the series?
-The Claim map is a one-page, reviewer-facing summary of what Papers I and II prove versus what they conjecture — every claim labelled and tied to its audit tag.
+The Claim map is a one-page, reviewer-facing summary of what the series proves versus what it conjectures — every claim labelled and tied to its audit tag, reconciled to Paper IV’s single-domain no-go.

 The series is collected in the author’s A=1 Discrete Causal Lattice community on Zenodo.
 Individual papers are also featured in independently curated communities: Geometric Foundations of Quantum Theory and Gravity (both papers) and Quantum Gravity Research (Open Source) (Paper I).